leknarf/loadcanary/NODELOADLIB.md

         chart.summary = { 'Total increments': mycounter };
     }));

-The webpage automatically issues an AJAX request to refresh the text and chart data every `SUMMARY_HTML_REFRESH_PERIOD` milliseconds.
+The webpage automatically issues an AJAX request to refresh the text and chart data every 2 seconds by default.
+Change the refresh period using:

+    `var nl = require('./lib/nodeloadlib).setAjaxRefreshIntervalMs(milliseconds)`

 TIPS AND TRICKS